 The Experiment is a radically unique dance workshop spanning multiple weeks, levels, and dances.
-Now in its sixth year, the Balboa portion alone has grown to four separate weeks accommodating a total of 120 participants, from intermediate through masters.
+Now in its seventh year, the Balboa portion alone has grown to four separate weeks accommodating a total of 120 participants, from intermediate through masters.
 Key features include:

 In the end, the question “What is The Experiment?” has many answers.
 It is a unique opportunity spend a week being challenged and inspired by peers from around the world.
 It is the premiere workshop for dance geeks, by dance geeks (once described as a cross between MIT and Wonka’s factory, but for Balboa).
 It is the luxury swing dance camp, yet priced similarly to other week-long camps.
 It may or may not be home to an inflatable pink unicorn.
 Ultimately, it is the world’s most intimate and intensive Balboa workshop.

-Head DJ Kyle Smith
+Senior Head DJ Kyle Smith

 Now that The Experiment can accommodate as many as 120 Balboa dancers across four weeks, there has never been a better chance to become a participant.

 Participants are selected and placed into a specific week through an online application process.
 This serves much like a level test at a traditional workshop with a few main differences.
 First, the selection process has to be done months in advance and therefore online, without the benefit of having all candidates in the same room.
 Second, building successful small groups for this kind of environment requires balancing a much wider range of considerations, including interests and personalities, in addition to overall level.

 Ideal candidates are simply those who, through a combination of their dancing and attitude, inspire others to want to participate with them in the same week (both on and off the dance floor).
 General traits the panel of judges look for include self-awareness, self-motivation, and the ability to cooperate and treat others respectfully.
 Beyond these basic traits there is no required personality type–candidates may be more introverted, extroverted, analytical, creative, etc.